 To prepare your workpiece for engraving, move the Y axis (rotary motion) to the very top, and clamp the object so that the handle is slightly above the laser beam.
-Since the workpiece is rotated backwards for the laser process, there is no risk of collision with the laser head.
+Since the workpiece is rotated backwards, there is no risk of collision with the laser head.
 For safety, detach the nozzle in order to avoid collision with the rotary engraving attachment.
-Then focus onto the engraving area of the workpiece.
+Then focus on the engraving area of the workpiece.

 If you are using the crosshairs, simply move the Y axis into the desired position.
 Then place the job on the plate on the crosshairs.
 By moving the Y axis again, you can review the job dimensions and make any necessary corrections

 Select the Minimize to Job Size option in the JobControl® Print window to more easily position the graphic on your workpiece.